msecrist-couchbase/smallcb-training-capella/README.md

     and, user / password has to be generated UUID? and network ingres/egress that's enough,
-      intended to allow for cbbackup/restore from elsewhere?
+      intended to allow for cbbackup/restore from elsewhere? similar to katacoda?

   multi-request-with-data-freezing/thawing (hertz/avid, multi-day rental)
     after a timeout from inactivity,
-    the data is snapshotted and parked in long-term-parking somewhere...
-      like on local disk,
+    the data is snapshotted and parked in quiescent garage somewhere... like on local disk,
            or onto S3.
     when the user comes back, data is thawed, against a restarted container,
+      perhaps at a different assigned host:port?
-      which takes some time (e.g., go get a coffee).
+      which takes some time (e.g., go get a coffee) while defrosting?

-if you want a lease of 1 car or more (clustering), with attached chauffering & mechanics services... use Couchbase Cloud.
+  finally, if you want a lease of 1 or more fleet of cars (clustering),

-should there be a workload generator included?
+    with attached pool of hotel chauffeurs and mechanic/maintenance services...
+    then use Couchbase Cloud.

 -------------------------
 On new CB version release...